Understanding Christianity, Islam, and the Modern World

 I was born in Montana and grew up in Colorado and Puebla (in Mexico).
 I completed a BA in philosophy at the University of Texas at San Antonio (UTSA) and then an MA in theology at St Mary's University (also in San Antonio).
 Later life took me to Jordan where my wife and I studied Arabic, to Israel where I helped found a seminary, and to Scotland for doctoral work, among other places.

 I'm highly interested in the interactions of Islam, Christianity and secularism in modern contexts.
 My main areas of research for my PhD in divinity were religious conversion from Islam to Christianity, contextual theology, and the shari'a's treatment of apostates.
 I've also published research on global Anglicanism and the history of Anglican mission in the Ottoman Empire.

 I've had the pleasure of teaching in many places over the years: from Costa Rica to Turkey, and Kenya to Tunisia.
-Presently, I live in San Antonio where I am lecturer and researcher in Muslim-Christian relations at The Christian Institute of Islamic Studies (ticks.org), and sometime adjunct professor of theology at St Mary's University.
+I am at-large lecturer and researcher in Muslim-Christian relations at The Christian Institute of Islamic Studies (www.tciis.org), and deacon at the Cathedral Church of the Redeemer in Madrid, Spain.

 Visit my blog (duanemiller.wordpress.com) or academia.edu page for more information or to have me speak at your church, university or seminary.